 Corporal Marian Janowicz, born 14 August 1901, cashier, married.

 2. Date and circumstances of arrest:

-3. Name of the camp, prison or forced labor site:
+3. Name of the camp, prison, forced labor site:

-9. Was there any possibility to get in contact with one’s country and family?
+9. Was there any possibility to contact one’s country and family?

 10. When were you released and how did you manage to join the army?